descholar-ceo/shooter-game/README.md

 ### Instructions for the game
     - Use the Upper arrow key from your keyboard to move upward
     - Use the Down arrow key from your keyboard to move downward
-    - Use the Right arrow key from your keyboard to right up
+    - Use the Right arrow key from your keyboard to move right up
-    - Use the Down arrow key from your keyboard to move down
+    - Use the Left arrow key from your keyboard to move left
     - Use the Space  key from your keyboard to Shoot
     - The player must avoid meeting any enemies and being shot to stay alive.